 If you’re a lady who loves to run but hates putting things on hold because of painful menstruation, vitamin E will help.

 Take it before and after your menstrual cycle to reduce your pain and menstrual blood.

 That way, you can enjoy running for longer, even during days you would typically spend crouching on the couch.

 Vitamin E helps improves blood coagulation.
 If you get an injury when you’re out running, count on Vitamin E to help you recover faster.

-Running outside can damage your skin, but vitamin E has all sorts of proven benefit when it comes to skin health, especially things like sunburn.
+Running outside can damage your skin, but vitamin E has all sorts of proven benefits when it comes to skin health, especially things like sunburn.